Skin complications can occur when blood sugar levels are too high, and they are often the first visible sign of diabetes.

 - infection of the hair follicles

-- carbuncles - these lesions appear as firm, tender lumps that follow groups of connected boils
+- carbuncles, which are firm, tender lumps that group a collection of connected boils

-Fungal infections usually cause red rashes bordered by scaly skin and sometimes small blisters.
-Fungi require moisture to thrive, so infections tend to occur in warm, wet folds of skin, though they can be found anywhere on the body.
+These usually cause red rashes bordered by scaly skin and sometimes small blisters.
+Fungi require moisture to thrive, so infections tend to occur in warm, wet folds of skin, though they can occur anywhere on the body.

-Athlete's foot is a common type of fungal infection, typically appearing as either scaly patches between toes, recurring blisters, or powdery scaling across the soles.
+- athlete's foot, which can appear as either scaly patches between toes, recurring blisters, or powdery scaling across the soles

 The best way to reduce the risk, severity, and frequency of all diabetes-related skin conditions is to maintain healthy blood sugar levels.